You're reading docs for Nextly Alpha. APIs may change between releases.

 2. Inspect with nextly migrate:status --verbose.
 The error JSON tells you what broke.

-3. Either fix the SQL (revert + regenerate via migrate:create) or fix the underlying database state.
+4. Otherwise, fix the SQL (revert + regenerate via migrate:create) or the underlying database state, then re-run nextly migrate.

 For MySQL specifically, partial state is possible because MySQL DDL auto-commits per statement.
 Manual cleanup may be needed; see MySQL caveats for the recovery playbook.